Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 Because ICE and GEO declined to answer specific questions, it's unclear if they followed the recommendation on cold-water showers.

-Attorneys for detainees told NPR they were unsure whether any changes had been made.
+Attorneys for detainees told NPR that they were unsure whether any changes had been made.

 But it is clear that the facility staff continue to use pepper spray.
 ICE statistics show that pepper spray has been used more than 25 times since the 2017 inspection.